HuiGong-dev/blog_source/content/posts/how-to-build-personal-blog-with-GitHub-Pages-and-Hugo.md

 So that Hugo will try to get lastmod info from `.GitInfo` first.

-5. Add `--enableGitInfo` flag in GitHub Action file and set checkout action fetch-depth to 0.
+5. Add `--enableGitInfo` flag in the GitHub Action file and set checkout action fetch-depth to 0.

 The Hugo official document said that you can use `.GitInfo` by either adding `enableGitInfo = true` in your `config.toml` file or add `--enableGitInfo` flag when calling `hugo server` but that's not accurate.
 You need both to make it work.
 Otherwise, the `.GitInfo` object would be null.